justinthelaw/kotlin-fundamentals/README.md

 # Kotlin Fundamentals

-A repository to practice the fundamentals of Kotlin and Spring.
+A repository to practice the fundamentals of Kotlin through certificate courses and course/toy problems.

-## BUsage
+## Usage

 Run `kotlinc [insert file name].kt -include-runtime -d [insert filename].jar` and then run `java -jar [insert filename].jar` to execute the program